Geology Resources

 Cambridge University Press, 2013, 533 pages

 The fundamental concepts of mineralogy and petrology are explained in this highly illustrated, full-color textbook to create a concise overview for students studying Earth materials.
-The relationship between minerals and rocks and how they relate to the broader Earth, materials, and environmental sciences is interwoven throughout.
-Beautiful photos and 3-D illustrations allow students to easily visualize minerals, rocks, and crystal structures.
-The importance of Earth materials to human cultural development and the hazards they pose to humans are discussed in later chapters
+The relationship between minerals and rocks and how they relate to the broader Earth, materials and environmental sciences is interwoven throughout.
+Beautiful photos of specimens and Crystal-Maker's 3-D illustrations allow students to easily visualize minerals, rocks, and crystal structures.
+The importance of Earth materials to human cultural development and the hazards they pose to humans are discussed in later chapters.
+This wide-ranging book is written by two world-renowned authors, each with over 40 years of teaching experience, who bring that experience to clearly convey the important topics.

 Grand Canyon Geology: Two Billion Years of Earth’s History